ainsleyclark/go-mail/README.md

 ## Docs

-Documentation can be found at the [Go Docs](https://pkg.go.dev/github.com/ainsleyclark/go-mail), but we have included a kick start guide below to get you started.
+Documentation can be found at the [Go Docs](https://pkg.go.dev/github.com/ainsleyclark/go-mail), but we have included a kick-start guide below to get you started.

 ### Creating a new client:

-You can create a new driver by calling the `drivers` package and passing in a configuration type which is  needed to create a new mailer, each platform requires its own data, for example, Mailgun requires a domain, but SparkPost doesn't.
+You can create a new driver by calling the `drivers` package and passing in a configuration type which is required to create a new mailer, each platform requires its own data, for example, Mailgun requires a domain, but SparkPost doesn't.
 This is based of the requirements for the API.
-For more details see the examples above.
+For more details see the [examples](#Examples) below.

 ```go
 cfg := mail.Config{